How to Do Breathing Exercises

 About the Author

 Sushma Webber writes content for both web and print media.
 She is interested in creating a balance in life between the physical, emotional, mental and spiritual aspects.
 She is interested in mindful awareness practices, Zen practices and translating these in daily life at work in front of the computer and during various activities of her life.
-She likes to share her inspiration through her latest blogs are:

 Resources for Further Practice